SarahAlkhateeb/Projects/README.md

+## Masters Projects
+*Some of my masters degree projects (MSc Applied Data Science)*

+**Deep Machine learning project:**

+We applied the You Only Look Once (YOLOv4) algorithm to weapons detection because YOLO approved to be the fastest so far and can be implemented in real-time detection.
+Automating weapons detection could be beneficial, especially if it were fast enough to send an alert in real-time.
+We focused on two categories of weapons: guns and knives.
+There are lots of images of guns and knives available online, and they are probably the most commonly used weapons, so they will be the most useful to detect.

+**Statistical learning for big data Final Report:**

+The final report included my final solution to three different Exercises:
+* Classification and variable selection
+* High-dimensional clustering
+* Improving variable selection in the Lasso

 ## Data Analysis Projects
-#### The above projects are parts of my Data Analyst Nanodegree (Bertelsmann Udacity Data Science Scholarship Program), and here is a short description of each one:
+#### Some of the above projects are parts of my Data Analyst Nanodegree (Bertelsmann Udacity Data Science Scholarship Program), and here is a short description of each one:

 * **Explore Weather Trends:**
   - In this project, I analyzed local and global temperature data and compared the temperature trends of a city to overall global             temperature trends.
 I used SQL to extract data from the temperatures database, created visualizations (using Excel) and prepared a         write up describing the similarities and differences between global temperature trends and temperature trends in the closest big city     to where I live.